Digital Voice – Vintage Telephones?

 This is where the “Exchange in a Box” steps in as the perfect solution for the discerning collector and enthusiast.
 Imagine a compact, plug-and-play unit that acts as your own mini-telephone exchange, specifically designed to bridge the gap between your cherished vintage phones and the modern digital void.

-Pulse Dialling Support: Unlike modern telephone networks, this unit is specifically engineered to recognise and interpret the pulse dialling signals from your old rotary phone.
-This means that you can still use your phones exactly as they were intended, without any complex conversion kits or programming.
+• Pulse Dialling Support: Unlike modern telephone networks, this unit is specifically engineered to recognise and interpret the pulse dialling signals from your old rotary phone.
+This means that you can still use your phones exactly as they were intended, without the need for a pulse to tone converter.

 Beyond the Collection: Creative Demonstrations and Practical Uses